-9.1 Where a young person is identified as having SEND and or a disability, our school adopts a process of "Assess, Plan, Do, Review".
+- 9.1.
+Where a young person is identified as having SEND and or a disability, our school adopts a process of "Assess, Plan, Do, Review".
 This method is detailed in the SEND Code of Practice: 0 to 25 (July 2014) sections 6.45 to 6.56.
-The principle is firmly embedded in working closely with parents / carers and children/young people to agree, action and monitor individual progress over time so that special educational needs for all children/young people are addressed appropriately, effectively and with good outcomes.

-9.2 In addition to the normal reporting arrangements, parents are informed about the progress if they are following additional programmes or interventions.
-For children/young people with Statements or EHC Plans, Person Centred Planning and Review meetings take place so that families and children/young people are involved in deciding next steps and parents / carers are advised on how to help support learning outside of the school.

-9.3 Contact is achieved through daily face to face, email or telephone and regular parents' evenings.
-For some pupils home/school link books are shared daily.
-Pupils are actively encouraged to take ownership of their own learning and target-setting.

-9.4 In addition, parents' training and/or learning events or support groups take place periodically and are well advertised on the school website or by personal invitation.
+The principle is firmly embedded in working closely with parents / carers and children/young people to agree, action and monitor individual progress over time so that special educational needs for all children/young people are addressed appropriately, effectively and with good outcomes. - 9.2.
+In addition to the normal reporting arrangements, parents are informed about the progress if they are following additional programmes or interventions.
+For children/young people with Statements or EHC Plans, Person Centred Planning and Review meetings take place so that families and children/young people are involved in deciding next steps and parents / carers are advised on how to help support learning outside of the school. - 9.3.
+Contact is achieved through daily face to face, Homelink books, email or telephone and regular parents' evenings.
+Students are actively encouraged to take ownership of their own learning and target-setting. - 9.4.
+In addition, parents' training and/or learning events or support groups take place periodically by personal invitation.